viscommworkshop/viscommworkshop.github.io/index.md

 ### Formatting and Submitting

-Format submissions using the [VGTC conference style template](http://junctionpublishing.org/vgtc/Tasks/camera.html).
+Your paper, abstract or write-up should take the form of a PDF file, formatted in the [VGTC conference style](http://junctionpublishing.org/vgtc/Tasks/camera.html), which has both Latex and MS Word templates.
 However, please replace the statement about IEEE copyright and reprints with the following text: _This work is licensed under a Creative Commons Attribution 4.0 International License._

 All submissions should contain full author names and affiliations.
 If applicable, a short video (up to 5 min. in length) may also be submitted.
 Submissions will be juried by the organizers.
 At least one author of each accepted submission must register for the conference (even if only for the workshop).
 Registration information is available on the [IEEE Vis](http://ieeevis.org/) website.